madelynschaut/MS_Botany563/notebook-log.md

 Resolving deltas: 100% (646778/646778), done.
 ```

-verified it installed correctly using:
+I verified it installed correctly using:
 ```
 brew
 ```

-the following was returned:
+The following was returned:
 ```
 Example usage:
   brew search TEXT|/REGEX/